Skip to content

 What operating systems are compatible with Xtreme Download Manager?

-You can download Xtreme Download Manager as a desktop app and integrate it with various browsers through dedicated extensions.
-To use the computer version, you need Windows 7, 8, 10, or 11, macOS 10.10 or later, or a Linux machine running on any of the major distributions (Ubuntu, Fedora, Debian, and Arch Linux).
+Xtreme Download Manager works as a desktop application that integrates with your browser through dedicated extensions.
+On the desktop side, you need Windows 7, 8, 10, or 11, macOS 10.10 or later, or a Linux machine running one of the major distributions such as Ubuntu, Fedora, Debian, or Arch Linux.
+Because the app is built on Java, it runs consistently across all three platforms without major differences in functionality or performance.

 What are the alternatives to Xtreme Download Manager?